Snake Plant Oxygen at Night : Myth or Scientific Fact?

 The idea that snake plants release oxygen at night is partially true but has been greatly exaggerated.
 Science shows that the amount is very small and not life-changing.
 Nevertheless, the snake plant is a fantastic, low-maintenance indoor plant that brings peace and greenery to your home.
 Keep it for its hardiness and beauty, not for unrealistic promises.

-Do snake plants really release oxygen at night?
+Does snake plant really release oxygen at night?